Topology and Geometry of the Berkovich Ramification Locus for Rational Functions: Introduction

 Section~\ref{Sec: Base Change} is devoted to constructing the canonical inclusion $\iota_k^K: \Berk_k \to \Berk_K$ and proving a number of useful properties, including its compatibility with rational functions.
 The goal of Section~\ref{Sec: Inseparable Reduction} is to provide a definition of inseparable reduction at an arbitrary point of $\Berk$.
-We also give an interesting criterion for when a type~III point has inseparable reduction.
+We also give an interesting criterion for when a rational function has inseparable reduction at a type~III point.
 In Section~\ref{Sec: Connected Components}, we prove Theorem~A and a number of other results related to connectedness of the ramification locus.
 For example, we show that every connected component of $\Ram_\varphi$ meets the convex hull of the critical points.
-We describe the endpoints and interior points of the ramification locus in Section~\ref{Sec: Ends and Interior}; this includes a proof of Theorem~B. Finally, in Section~8 we discuss the locus of total ramification and some of the properties of rational functions for which this locus is nonempty. \\
+We describe the endpoints and interior points of the ramification locus in Section~\ref{Sec: Ends and Interior}; this includes a proof of Theorem~B and a number of characterizations of tame and locally tame rational functions.
+Finally, in Section~8 we discuss the locus of total ramification and some of the properties of rational functions for which this locus is nonempty. \\